Introduction

 In 1917, a stray named Stubby enlisted in the 102nd Infantry, 26th Yankee Division, while in training in the United States.
 When the soldiers went to Europe, Stubby was smuggled aboard the ship and became a favorite on the front lines.
 Known as an unofficial mascot, Stubby amazed everyone by learning to detect poisonous gases, like mustard gas, and giving early alert warnings during attacks.

-Stubby also helped in locating wounded soldiers and even caught a German spy.Due to his courageous actions, he was promoted to sergeant in the U.S. Army, the first dog to receive such a rank.
-After the war, he earned many awards and became the mascot of Georgetown University in Washington D.C..
+Stubby also helped in locating wounded soldiers and even caught a German spy.
+Due to his courageous actions, he was promoted to sergeant in the U.S. Army, the first dog to receive such a rank.
+After the war, he earned many awards and became the mascot of Georgetown University in Washington D.C.
 Stubby’s legacy as a battlefield hero continues to inspire people today.

 Dolly

-Dolly had a complete life with a working heart, liver, brain, and all vital organs.Unfortunately, she developed lung disease and was euthanized in 2003.
-Despite ethical debates, her existence proved that cloning was not just a theory.
-Dolly opened new doors in genetics and raised big questions about the future of reproduction and medicine.
+To everyone’s surprise, Dolly had a complete life with a working heart, liver, brain, and all vital organs.
+However, she developed lung disease and was euthanized in 2003.
+Even though her life was short, her existence proved that cloning was not just a theory.

 Hachikō